nus-cs2103-AY1920S1/duke/docs/README.md

 #### `find [keyword]` - Find a task

-find items even if the keyword matches the item only partially.
+Find tasks even if the keyword matches the taskName only partially.

 **Example of usage:**